 Werner has a bachelor's in organizational management and communication from Concordia University and a master's police leadership, education and administration from the University of St. Thomas.
 He has 24 years of direct experience in law enforcement.
 He began his career at a department in a Chicago suburb, then moved to Perham before coming to Burnsville in 1999.
 He was promoted to captain in 2004.

 Werner is also a resident, another factor that played into the council's decision.
 According to the local newspaper, Werner has lived in Rosemount for the last 12 years.
 During his interview, Werner said he felt that the transition would be relatively easy.

 “I don’t view myself as a total stranger,” Werner reportedly told council members.
 “I work in this county.
 I live in this community.”

 Werner's appointment to the Rosemount PD could be official as soon as the council’s Aug.
 21 meeting.
 His possible departure comes at a time of great change for the Burnsville PD.
-This month, Chief Bob Hawkins announced that he would retire by the end of the year.
+This month, .
 Werner and fellow Capt.
 Eric Gieseke were named as possible successors.